bugcrowd/templates/submissions/description/cross_site_scripting_xss/stored/privileged_user_to_privilege_elevation/template.md

 ## Steps to Reproduce

 1. Enable a HTTP interception proxy, such as Burp Suite or OWASP ZAP
-1. Log into the application at with the non-privileged account (User B)
+1. Log into the application at with the privileged user account (User B)
 1. Forward the following request to the endpoint:

 ```HTTP